JohnArochaDev/password-manager/NEXTSTEPS.md

 15. [NOTDONE] soon will have a password checker for weak passwords as well

+16. [NOTDONE] soon will have the ability to export the password data into a pdf or something

 This is the object to send data to the password manager :